App of the Year Revealed!

 The 2020 App of the Year

-Congratulations to Cumbria County Council for being awarded the 2020 App of the Year for their Track and Trace App.
+Congratulations to Cumbria County Council for being awarded the 2020 App of the Year for their Test and Trace App.
 Cumbria’s scheme was the first to launch in the UK, delivered in 10 days, they beat the government to rollout a national system!
 The app is able to notify members of the public of outbreaks and incidents, helping to reduce the COVID impact on the community.
 Over 4,500 cases were recorded within Create and it enabled the team to reach 97.1% of contacts (compared with just 62.4% nationally).

-The success of Cumbria’s Track and Trace has received praise from the Director of Public Health, and also been featured in the Sunday Times and the BBC Andrew Marr Show.
+The success of Cumbria’s Test and Trace has received praise from the Director of Public Health, and also been featured in the Sunday Times and the BBC Andrew Marr Show.
 It was quickly shared on the Community and we are delighted to award them with our App of the Year title.

 The Digital Transformation Award